 Reviews

 The museum is good, although the stand out water learning and play display in the centre of the main room doesn't work as intended and is becoming a bit of a pink elephant.
+We have the iron bridge museum's pass and would recommend this to those who live locally.

+A great place to learn more about the history of the area.
 Really enjoyed a family visit there.
 There’s a great mix of interactive displays which are great for kids, plus static displays of old tech, then some interesting info on the geographical and industrial history of the area.
+The place isn’t huge but that’s ok every family day out doesn’t need to be a whole day.
+We spent half a day there including lunch next door (which was also nice)

 A very funny place, even for adults, we can learn even more about electricity, machine motion, train, hidroeléctric, highly recommend if you are planning to go with kids!